 In order to promote overall professional success and enhance the behavioral skill sets necessary to productive and positive professional relationships, the Department of Health Administration & Human Resources has developed a new program for our Masters in Health Administration students called Fit-for-the-Profession.
-The purpose of the program is to provide a faculty-based, interdisciplinary approach to further developing and enhancing our students behavioral and professional " soft skills" through a select series of extracurricular activities and other professional interactions.
+All students beginning the online MHA Program in Fall 2020 or later will be included in the program.
+The purpose of the program is to provide a faculty-based, interdisciplinary approach to further developing and enhancing our students behavioral and professional "soft skills" through a select series of extracurricular activities and other professional interactions.
 It is expected that this additional professional exposure, and the redundancy provided by various non-course based activities, will better prepare our students to function in an active workplace environment, and better meet the needs and expectations of their future employers and all those they encounter and interact with on a professional level.